TheGhostPacket/security-log-analyzer/README.md

 ---

+## 📜 License

-*For educational and authorized security research only*
+MIT License - For educational and authorized security research only.

+---

+*Built with ❤️ for the cybersecurity community*